 Liquidity risk is the risk that the Company will not meet its financial obligations as they fall due.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at December 31, 2018, the Company had a cash and cash equivalents of \$280,539 to settle its current liabilities of \$88,670.
+As at December 31, 2019, the Company had a cash and cash equivalents of \$52,180.
+Without completing an equity financing or selling some of its marketable securities holdings, it may not have sufficient cash balances to settle its current liabilities of \$175,260.
 All of the Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.